Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Answer: E

-Accounts receivable is a part of assets.
+Accounts receivable are a part of assets.
 It simply means medicines/services sold on credit where the customer did not pay right away but will pay after a predetermined period (7 days, 10 days or any time).

 TIP: If a pharmacy has to pay someone, then it is a liability.
 The opposite of that is an asset (meaning the pharmacy has to receive payment).